Representation theory for vector electromagnetic beams: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank F. Gori for helpful discussions.
-This work was supported in part by the National Natural Science Foundation of China (Grant 60377025) and the Shanghai Leading Academic Discipline Program (T0104).
+The author would like to thank Franco Gori, Thomas G. Brown, and Masud Mansuripur for their helpful discussions.
+This work was supported in part by the National Natural Science Foundation of China (60877055 and 60806041), the Science and Technology Commission of Shanghai Municipal (08JC14097 and 08QA14030), the Shanghai Educational Development Foundation (2007CG52), and the Shanghai Leading Academic Discipline Program (T0104).